Current Events — Starter Kit

 Essential templates

 Below are the templates for each part of the process.
-These are only the body of the note, without metadata, which can follow the Template - Generic.
+These cover the body of the note; metadata can follow the Current Events/Events/Template - Generic.

 Event